rojkov/taskqueue/README.rst

 Design
 ------

-Task queue consists of two major components: a dispatcher and a worker pool manager.
+Task queue consists of two major components: a dispatcher (optional) and a worker pool manager.
 The dispatcher listens to messages in the AMQP queue "taskqueue".
 When a new message arrives the dispatcher parses its body, extracts the workitem and the type of worker needed to handle the workitem.
 Then the dispatcher resends the workitem to the queue "worker_<worker_type>" which worker processes of the type "<worker_type>" listen to.

+Dispatchers are not actually needed as a client can send a message to worker's queue directly.
+But one can find them useful in case it's simpler for a client to incapsulate info on the worker type into a workitem rather than to set a proper routing key.

 For every installed plugin the worker manager starts one or more worker processes according to the config file `/etc/taskqueue/config.ini`.
 For example